Placenote/docs/docs/swift/about.md

 # Placenote SDK for Swift
-This documentation will show you how to use Placenote SDK to build Native AR apps for iOS.
-We will use **Swift** as our primary language.
+This documentation will show you how to use Placenote SDK to build Native AR apps for iOS. 🍎 We will use **Swift** as our primary language.

-!!! note
-    iOS 12 and Xcode 10 is supported in the latest Placenote SDK

 ## Before you begin